Alliance Trust risks investor ire over Stocktrade acquisition

 Elliott then waived its right to publicly agitate against the trust's board or management until after the 2016 general meeting.

-The New York-based investor declined to comment on the acquisition of Stocktrade from Brewin Dolphin, but other shareholders were more critical.
+The New York-based investor declined to comment on the acquisition of Stocktrade from Brewin Dolphin (BRW.L), but other shareholders were more critical.

 "Having wasted 3 million pounds trying to oppose an AGM resolution that shareholders clearly wanted, Alliance Trust is now spending 14 million pounds building up a non-core business that shareholders have openly said should be sold," investor Tim Ingram, who also served as a non-executive board member at Alliance until April 2012, told Reuters.